 Modern Kitchen Window Treatments for Minneapolis Homeowners10/08/2015George Christ For looks and practicality, your best bet for kitchen window treatments are faux wood shutters or faux wood blinds.
 Why are those two the best options?
 Faux wood blinds and shutters are the window treatments that can best stand up to the messes and moisture of the kitchen, in addition to giving you privacy and fantastic looks.
 Take a look at how these window treatments stand up to the heat, and stay in the kitchen in Minneapolis homes.
 Faux Wood Shutters Are Your Kitchen Windows’ Best Friend Just about anything you could want out of a window treatment for your kitchen, Minneapolis’s best faux wood shutters provide.
 These are a few things you probably want from any furnishing in your kitchen: It should be waterproof.
 Steam from boiling pots, splashes from cleaning off dishes, or spilled beverages can spell disaster most window treatments.
 Faux wood shutters are completely moisture-proof, in addition to their protective coating and finish.
 It needs to be easy to clean.
 It’s a fact – kitchens get dirty.
 So when that spoonful of soup flies onto your shutter, all it takes is a wipe with a damp cloth to make them look brand-new.
 It should be easy to use.
 Want to open up the window quickly to let out steam or smoke?
 Want to set that fresh apple pie on the window sill to cool?
 Shutters are easy to operate, and give you full use of your window.
 Most other window treatments don’t offer any of those benefits, let alone all of them.
 Fabric window treatments such as shades are easy to stain, any real wood window treatment can mildew in a humid room like the kitchen, and aluminum blinds can be a pain to open and close in a pinch.
-Not to mention the fact that plantation shutters look absolutely gorgeous in the kitchen.
+Oh, and did we mention that faux wood shutters look absolutely gorgeous in the kitchen?
 With marble, natural wood and limestone countertops at the height of popularity in Minneapolis, plantation shutters give your kitchen a look that’s as beautiful as any kitchen on HGTV.
 That’s why Polywood® plantation shutters are a kitchen window’s perfect match.
 Faux Wood Blinds – Classic Window Treatment For Contemporary Minneapolis Kitchens Plantation shutters are our top recommendation for Minneapolis kitchens, but it’s not the only window treatment that will work.
 In Minneapolis, faux wood blinds are our second pick for best kitchen window treatment.
 Faux wood is always water resistant, so they’re already halfway there.
 Since faux wood blinds also won’t stain, a damp cloth will get them looking pristine again after a mess.
 Remember that more blind slats will mean more surface area to clean compared to shutters.
 Also keep in mind that certain blind cords might mildew or shrivel after constant exposure to humidity, so be sure to ask about the cord material.
 Faux wood blinds are great on windows right above the sink.
-In some Minneapolis kitchens, cabinetry or an appliance might not allow you enough room to open shutters completely.
-With blinds, a pull of the cord will open up your view.
+In some Minneapolis kitchens, cabinetry or an appliance might block shutters from opening.
+With blinds, you don’t need as much room to fully open your window.
 And their looks are absolutely stunning.
 They may not be as complementary as Polywood shutters, but faux wood blinds can pair with other natural materials such as a limestone countertop or natural wood cabinetry and trim.
 Frequently Asked Questions about Kitchen Window Treatments Why don’t you recommend shades or drapes for windows in the kitchen?
 Most fabric window treatments such as shades and drapes are easy to stain, which means that they’re unsuited for a busy kitchen.
 The moisture in a kitchen can also cause them to mildew easily.
 What’s the best color for my kitchen shutters or blinds?
 For the kitchen, we recommend a neutral color.
 A solid white or near-white is an awesome pick, as they’ll match any modern countertops or appliances you install in the future.
 Blacks and browns also work well.
 What window treatment should I get if my kitchen window is a casement?
 If your kitchen windows are casement windows, shutters will still work!
-Shutter panel cut-outs are easily made, and give you full access to your window.
+We offer shutters with cut-out panels, giving you full access to your window.
 Are there any kitchen window treatments that are heat-resistant?
 Polywood shutters are fire-resistant, and won’t scorch even from longterm heat exposure, whether from the sun or from the stovetop.
 During a kitchen remodel, when should I install new window treatments?
 Your window treatments, whether they’re blinds, shades, or shutters, should almost always be one of the last parts of a remodel.
 However, there’s a benefit to involving your window treatment installer early in your redesign to make the whole thing run smoother.
 Get The Kitchen of Your Dreams With Better Window Treatments Polywood shutters and faux wood blinds are our top picks for most Minneapolis kitchens, but each kitchen is unique.
 For some personal attention for your windows, set up an in-home consultation with one of Sunburst’s window experts.
 Call us at 952-856-8130 or use the form below.
 And for window treatment tips for the rest of your home, check out our Total Room Window Guide.